 |Media||Closed||Major or Minor study in Media Studies.
 Can include Journalism and Communications units.
 Does not include photography.|

 |Music*||Closed||Major study in Music which includes Practical Music.|

 |Outdoor Education||Closed||Major in Outdoor Education (including environmental studies and outdoor recreational activities).

 A current first aid certificate is required.

 Units must include:

-*For subjects marked with an asterisk, your major and your minor can be from the same learning area.
+*All candidates must have at least one major in a single learning area; the second learning area can be a major or a minor.
+For subjects marked with an asterisk, your major and minor can be from the same learning areas.

 Major: A total of ¾ of a year of full-time university study (or part-time equivalent).
 In most Australian courses, this equates to six units.
 You must also have two or more units at second-year level and at least two at a third-year level.